MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via Derivation](#derivation)

 Read in the bytes, compress the public key, and base58-encoding it inline with how we currently represent public keys in serialized form.
-Adding errors apprioriately for malformed keys.
+Adding errors appropriately for malformed keys.

 #### Add curves